nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. The user inputs the `config` command.
 2. The `ClassManagerParser` processes the input and creates a new `ConfigCommandParser`.
 3. The `ConfigCommandParser` then calls ArgumentTokenizer#tokenize(String argString, Prefix... prefixes) to extract the tutorial count and assignment count.
 If there are duplicate prefixes, a ParseException would be thrown.
-4. The tutorial and assignment counts are then check to ensure that they are integers between 1 and 40 inclusive.
+4. The tutorial and assignment counts are then checked to ensure that they are integers between 1 and 40 inclusive.
 If any of the counts are not valid, a ParseException would be thrown.
 5. The `ConfigCommandParser` then creates the `ConfigCommand` based on the processed input.

 #### Design considerations:

-Initially in v1.3, `config` was implemented as a command that users could only execute once before they started using Class Manager.
+Initially in v1.2, `config` was implemented as a command that users could only execute once before they started using Class Manager.
 This allows `ClassDetails` to create fixed length arrays for `AssignmentTracker`, `AttendanceTracker` and `ClassParticipationTracker`.

-However, this implementation was changed in v1.4 to allow users to execute `config` multiple times.
+However, this implementation was changed in v1.3 to allow users to execute `config` multiple times.
 This allows users to reconfigure Class Manager if they have entered the wrong information previously.
 We decided to reset the class information of a student back to the default values of 0 for attendance, class participation and assignment grades, as it ensures a consistent implementation of `config` regardless of whether the new tutorial count and assignment count was smaller or larger than the previous configuration.

 In addition, the tutorial and assignment count was limited to an integer between 1 and 40 inclusive in v1.4.
 This prevents division by zero bugs encountered in data visualisation, as well as Class Manager being unresponsive when the user enters a large number of tutorials and assignments.

-**Aspect: Number of times Class Manager can be configured:**
+**Aspect: Number of times Class Manager can be configured**

 * **Alternative 1 (current choice):** Class Manager can be configured multiple times.
   * Pros: Provides more flexibility to TAs as they may enter the wrong information when configuring.